tanzu-end-to-end/tap-gitops-workshop/Stage-1-Base-Install.md

 cp ../tap-gitops-workshop/templates/tap-sensitive-values.yaml .
 ```

-We used `age` to generate an encryption key for our repo (don't lose this!), and set environment variables to reference that key when we encrypt.
+We used `age` to generate an encryption key for our repo (it's `key.txt`, don't lose this!), and set environment variables to reference that key when we encrypt.
 Then we copied templates for unencrypted secrets into this sensitive `enc` directory.

 Open these two files, `tanzu-sync-values.yaml` and `tap-sensitive-values.yaml`, in an editor.
 Fill out these files as described with your Github developer token, registry credentials, and TanzuNet credentials in plain text.